Fused Glass Art Workshop, Make A Curve!

 Fused Glass Art Workshop Day

-At Boha we are impressed daily with the work we see produced by Artists, and often feel the desire to express our own talents.
-Well Wahida has more of such a talent than I, so it was an opportunity to good to miss when I happened upon an invitation to attend a Fused Glass Art Workshop on Facebook.
+At Boha, we are impressed daily with the work we see produced by Artists, and often feel the desire to express our own talents.
+Wel,l Wahida has more of such a talent than I, so it was an opportunity too good to miss when I happened upon an invitation to attend a Fused Glass Art Workshop on Facebook.
 Contemporary Craft Collective were holding workshops within and around our local area.
 Wahida and I both booked ourselves a place, in anticipation of finally having the chance to work with glass, to bring out our inner artist!

-The morning of the workshop quickly advanced, sadly due to family commitment Wahida was unable to attend.
-Thankfully a friend was happy to take her place.
-However a quick glance at the Facebook page turned my carefully planned, precision timed Saturday into array!
-The village in which the workshop was to be held, had a Carnival planned at the exact start time of the workshop.
-So parking and access to the high street would be difficult.
-Not allowing any buffer time in my planning for this day I had crossed my fingers that luck would be on my side.
-I decided a short while ago that I need to spend less time worrying, free my headspace for more worthier thoughts.
-So as the sun shone down on me so was luck.
+The morning of the workshop quickly advanced, sadly, due to family commitments, Wahida was unable to attend.
+Thankfully, a friend was happy to take her place.
+However, a quick glance at the Facebook page turned my carefully planned, precision-timed Saturday into a mess!
+The village in which the workshop was to be held had a Carnival planned at the exact start time of the workshop.
+So, parking and access to the high street would be difficult.
+Not allowing any buffer time in my planning for this day, I had crossed my fingers that luck would be on my side.
+I decided a short while ago that I need to spend less time worrying, free my headspace for more worthwhile thoughts.
+So as the sun shone down on me, so was luck.

 Health and Safety and the Basics

-We arrived at the workshop with ten minutes to spare, and became acquainted with our surroundings.
-It was a small group of 16, some had attended before and some like ourselves it was their fist time.
-Sarah Auymers, a glass jewellery artist and Sarah Quick a glass artist.
+We arrived at the workshop with ten minutes to spare and became acquainted with our surroundings.
+It was a small group of 16, some had attended before, and some, like ourselves, it was their first time.
+Sarah Auymers, a glass jewellery artist and Sarah Quick, a glass artist.
 Both experts in their field welcomed us and talked through the health and Safety aspects of working with glass and the ways in which to cut and work with the glass.
 They then showed the different ways in which we could use glass to accentuate different aspects of our piece, highlighting which pieces of glass would not become translucent once fired.

 Fused Glass Art, an idea?